10up/action-repo-automator/README.md

-# PR Helper - GitHub Action
+# PR Automator - GitHub Action

 > GitHub Action that automates some common PR operations like validating PR description, changelog and credits.